pavitranew/session-7-rest-ang/README.md

 ### Check if its working.

 1: Update `app.js` to require our routes file.
 The .js file extension can be omitted.
+NOTE: we are also creating the appRoutes variable to call the function in pritate.routes: `const pirateRoutes = function(app)`

 ```js
 const express = require('express');